copyright © Wartime Heritage Association

 HMS Nabstock

-The British Navy needed airfields to provide carriers with trained crews and serviceable aircraft, and to supply aircraft
+The British Navy needed airfields to provide carriers with trained crews and serviceable aircraft, and to supply aircraft to

-to meet requirements.
+meet requirements.
 There was a need to provide airfield facilities more quickly and economically.
 The concept of Mobile

 Operational Naval Air Bases was developed, and established in Australia with the requirements of the British Pacific Fleet.

-MONAB VI was commissioned as HMS Nabstock at RAAF Maryborough, Queensland, on June 1st 1945; however, with the
+MONAB VI was commissioned as HMS Nabstock at RAAF Maryborough, Queensland, on June 1st 1945; however, with the end of

-last front line unit departed in April, 1946.
+line unit departed in April, 1946.
 April and May were spent packing up the MONAB equipment and stores, along with

 preparing the airfield for return to the RAAF.
 Lionel was stationed here until May 12, 1946 after which he returned to the